bento-platform/takuan/docs/authz.md

 Since authorization requirements and technology vary wildy across different projects, TDS allows adopters to write their own authorization logic in python.

-For Bento, we rely on API calls to a custom authorization service, see [etc/bento.authz.module.py](./etc/bento.authz.module.py) for an example.

 For different authorization requirements, you could choose to write a custom module that performs authorization checks based on:
 * An API key in the request header or in a cookie
 * A JWT bearer token, for example you could: